Florida Estate Planning Attorneys assist with estate tax planning, keeping assets in the family

 An individual can give away up to $14,000 per year per recipient (effective Jan.
-1, 2013) to as many recipients as desired, without incurring any gift tax or affecting the unified lifetime gift tax exemption, which is $5.12M per individual.
-For example, a single person with two children can transfer $14,000 to each child per year for a total of $28,000, and retain his $5.12M exemption.
-A married couple with two children can transfer $56,000 per year ($14,000 per child per parent) and each spouse will still retain a $5.12M exemption.
+1, 2013) to as many recipients as desired, without incurring any gift tax or affecting the unified lifetime gift tax exemption, currently $5.45M per individual.
+For example, a single person with two children can transfer $14,000 to each child per year for a total of $28,000, and retain his $5.45M exemption.
+A married couple with two children can transfer $56,000 per year ($14,000 per child per parent) and each spouse will still retain the $5.45M exemption.

 A person may give away in excess of $14,000 per year to any recipient if the gift is made directly to a medical provider or educational institution for that recipient's benefit.
 For example, you may pay your granchild's annual college tuition of $30,000 without in any way impacting your unified credit, provided you write the check directly to the school, in addition to giving $14,000 to your grandchild in the same year.
 None of these gifts would affect your lifetime gift tax exemption.

 A Credit Shelter trust (also known as the A-B Trust or Bypass Trust) may be beneficial if you are married and your combined marital assets exceed the current estate tax exclusion (the amount you can pass on to your heirs free of estate taxes).
-The exclusion as of January 1, 2013 is $5.12 million per individual.
-In addition to keeping your estate out of probate, this type of trust allows both your and your spouse's estate tax exclusions to be used, thus effectively doubling what can be passed on to heirs estate tax-free.
+The exclusion as of January 1, 2016 is $5.45 million per individual.
+In addition to keeping your estate out of probate, this type of Trust allows both your and your spouse's estate tax exclusions to be used, thus effectively doubling what can be passed on to heirs estate tax-free.

-A Credit Shelter Trust is structured so that when the first spouse dies, the couple's assets are divided into two trusts: the deceased spouse's trust which contains the current exclusion amount; and the survivor's trust.
-Upon the death of the first spouse, assets flow into two trusts: the Credit Shelter Trust containing the deceased's assets up to $5.12 million, and the survivor's trust.
+A Credit Shelter Trust is structured so that when the first spouse dies, the couple's assets are divided into two Trusts: the deceased spouse's Trust, which contains the current exclusion amount; and the survivor's Trust.
+Upon the death of the first spouse, assets flow into two Trusts: the Credit Shelter Trust containing the deceased's assets up to $5.45 million, and the survivor's Trust.
 The surviving spouse has full use of the income from the Credit Shelter Trust during his or her lifetime, as well as the right to draw on the principal for health, education, maintenance and support.
-Upon the survivor's death, assets from both trusts pass on to the beneficiaries.
+Upon the survivor's death, assets from both Trusts pass on to the beneficiaries.
 Thus, each spouse has made full use of his/her estate tax exclusion and can pass on twice the amount of tax-free money to heirs.